dbanderson1/police_fitness_batch/README.md

 ### Step 5.
 Confirm functionality

 You should be able to delete all files in the output folder and start with your raw ungraded data and be able to generate reports.
-Change the following code (line 32) in the Second Script, to run a report on a different participant.
+After deleting, run the first script.
+Change the code (line 32) in the second script to run a report on a different participant.

 ``` bash
 # --------------------------------------------------------------------------